Astreus

 // Your tool implementation

-const weather = await fetchWeather(params.location, params.units);
+const weather = await fetchWeather(params.location as string, params.units as string);

 return {